Legrandin/pycryptodome/Doc/pycrypt.rst

 newsgroup ``sci.crypt``, claiming that it implemented the RC4 algorithm.
 This claim turned out to be correct.
 Note that there's a damaging class of weak RC4 keys; this module won't warn you about such keys.

-% XXX other analyses of RC4?
+.. % XXX are there other analyses of RC4?

 A similar anonymous posting was made for Alleged RC2 in January, 1996.